CONTACT : COMMENTS AND QUESTIONS

 The 6V6 is followed by the 5Y3 rectifier.

-Note that the tuner has a spare place for an RF amplifier and extra gang on the tuning capacitor.
+Note that the tuner has a spare place for an RF amplifier and extra gang on the

 The heavy shielding on the 6G8 and the 6J7 is also noteworthy.